Ici Paris Île-de-France: History

 Since 31 August 2009, the station has aimed mainly at the latest information on the traffic in the Parisian area.
 The station changed its name again to France Bleu 107.1.
 The 107.1 could be interpreted as a reference to 107.7 MHz, a special FM frequency that highway commuters in France can tune in to for traffic information.

-The station changed its name to France Bleu Paris in 2016.
+The station changed its name to France Bleu Paris in 2016 and to ici Paris Île-de-France in 2025.